-6. Summary and directions for future work
+8. Summary and directions for future work

-This paper has presented a new model of local network effects.
+This paper has presented a first model of local network effects.
 It allows one to model local structures that determine adoption complementarities between agents.
 These structures are discrete and can be specified quite generally, while still incorporating a (standard) continuous variation in the strength of network effects across customers.
 It admits standard models of network effects and models based on widely used generalized random graphs as special cases.
 It provides a simple basis - the neighbor adoption probability - for determining and ranking all symmetric Bayes-Nash equilibria.
 It establishes a simple one-to-one correspondence between each Bayes-Nash equilibrium and a corresponding fulfilled-expectations equilibrium based on agents forming expectations locally.
 A number of economic situations involve network effects that are localized, and one hopes that this paper forms a first step in providing a general basis for modeling them more precisely.
+More generally, the framework developed in this paper can be used to model business and marketing situations where local structure is likely to be an important determinant of outcomes: viral marketing, word-of-mouth promotion efforts (Mayzlin, 2006) and target marketing to spur adoption.

 The focus of this paper is on local network effects arising out of direct adoption complementarities between small heterogeneous groups of agents.
 Additionally, it is well known that many goods display indirect network effects, under which the benefits to each adopter are through the development of higher quality complementary goods (for instance).
-Many economic situations involve both direct and indirect network effects, and developing a model that also admits indirect network effects is an interesting direction for future work (this would involve payoff functions that were a combination of the general form in Section 3 and the special case of Section 4.2).
-A related extension of the model might study two-sided local network effects which arise in many marketplaces (Rysman, 2004), and it appears that each of the results in Propositions 1 through 5 would continue to hold when the set of underlying social networks is restricted to containing only bipartite graphs.
-Another natural extension would involve agents adopting one of many incompatible network goods, perhaps dynamically and using an evolutionary adjustment process based on the state of adoption of one's neighbors (Sandholm, 2002).
-Some ideas towards developing ways of testing the predictions of theories based on local network effects are discussed immediately following Proposition 6, and these represent yet another promising direction of future work.
+Many economic situations involve both direct and indirect network effects, and developing a model that also admits indirect network effects is an interesting direction for future work.
+A related extension of the model might study two-sided local network effects which arise in many marketplaces (Rysman,

+2004), and it appears that each of the results in Propositions 1 through 4 would continue to hold when the set of underlying social networks is restricted to containing only bipartite graphs.
+Another natural extension would involve agents adopting one of many incompatible network goods, perhaps dynamically and using an evolutionary adjustment process based on the state of adoption of one's neighbors.
+Some ideas towards developing ways of testing the predictions of theories based on local network effects are discussed immediately following Proposition 5, and these represent yet another promising direction of future work.